Minnesota Golden Gophers Spirit Squads: All Girl Cheer

 The All-Girl Cheer squad consists of all women as members.
 They primarily appear at football and women's basketball games and are an annual participant of UCA Finals.
 The All Girl Squad placed 3rd in 2011, 5th in 2012, 2nd in 2013, and 5th in 2017.

 Dance Team

 The Minnesota Dance Team consists of 25 dancers.
 The Dance Team typically performs at football and basketball home games as well as post-season games.
 Between 2003 and 2006, the team won four straight national championships in UDA Jazz competitions.
 They won another 4-peat National Championship in both Division 1A Jazz and Pom in 2010, 2011, 2012, and 2013.
 The team won the national championship again in Division 1A Jazz and Pom in 2014, and in Pom in 2015 as well as 2016 while taking 2nd in Jazz both years.
 In 2017, the team won national championships again in both Division 1A Jazz and Pom.

-Since the inception of the Pom classification in 2010, the Minnesota Dance Team has won the national title every year, the only team to ever have won the championship in that category.
+The team has achieved national success at the Universal Dance Association College Nationals, winning 23 titles in Jazz and Pom since 2003, including consecutive wins in Pom from 2023–2025 and multiple Jazz championships.

+Notable alumna Mary LeVoir danced for the Minnesota team before competing on So You Think You Can Dance, and later became a professional choreographer and coach.